You want smart political talk without the meltdowns?

 Let's go to Tyler, Raleigh, North Carolina.

-Hey, Tyler, how you doing?
+Hey, Tyler, how are you doing?

-Tyler are you there?
+Tyler, are you there?

 Yeah, I'm here.